Constitution and Bylaws of the

 Assessments may be adopted by two-thirds (2/3) vote of the National Board present and voting.
 Any chapter or multi-chapter organization may impose assessments and/or fees for chapter or multi-chapter organization purposes; all such local fees or assessments shall be separate and distinct from those levied by the National Board.

 Section 3.
-Any member of the Association who fails to pay his or her dues or assessments within six months from the due date thereof automatically becomes a suspended member.
+Association dues are due on January 2nd of each year.
+Dues statements shall be sent to each member of the Association in advance of the due date.
+Any member of the Association who fails to pay his or her dues or assessments within three months from the due date thereof automatically becomes a suspended member.

 Section 4.
 A suspended member may not hold any office or position in the Association, serve as a member of any committee, or attend any meeting of the Association, receive any of its publications, notices or other communications, or otherwise have any of the privileges of membership.

 Section 5.
-Upon failure of a member to pay his or her dues or assessments within twelve months of the due date thereof, his or her membership thereupon terminates as provided in Article III, Section 4, Subsection 5 of the Constitution, and his or her name shall be removed forthwith from the roll of the members of the Association, and said member shall forthwith surrender the Association plaque to the National Headquarters.
+A member who fails to pay his or her dues or assessments within ten months of the due date shall be terminated as provided in Article III, Section 5, Subsection 5 of the Constitution, and his or her name shall be removed forthwith from the roll of the members of the Association.
+A terminated or suspended member shall stop the use of all ABOTA logos, symbols, or marks, including trademarks, unless and until he or she is reinstated into ABOTA membership.

 Section 6.
-The Secretary shall notify a member of a prospective suspension or termination of his or her membership for non-payment of dues or assessments by written notice mailed thirty or more days prior to the date of prospective suspension or termination.
-Copies of such notice shall be sent to the President and Treasurer of the member’s local chapter.
+Upon suspension of a member for nonpayment of dues or assessments, the Secretary shall notify that member in writing within ten (10) days of the suspension and encourage the member to pay his or her dues promptly.
+The Secretary shall also notify a member of a prospective termination of his or her membership for non-payment of dues or assessments by written notice thirty or more days prior to the date of prospective termination.
+Copies of such notices shall be sent to the President and Treasurer of the member’s local chapter.

 Section 7.
 The fiscal year of the Association is from the first day of January to the thirty-first day of December.